KRK-07/Sentiguard/README.md

 - Keystrokes are saved locally and cleared automatically when the app closes.
 - No cloud storage; sentiment analysis happens on your device.
 - Pause/quit the app before typing sensitive information.
-- Never commit `client_secret.json` or your Gmail App Password.

 ## 🧰 Troubleshooting